Get Your Psychic Kicks in Arizona’s Trippiest Desert

 If you want to get scientific about it, there’s no actual measured magnetism or energy at these vortexes.
 But that doesn’t mean the spiritualists made up what they felt.
 After all, studies have found that just being outdoors has immense immune-boosting and mood-altering benefits, plus increased clarity and concentration.

 Pete Sanders is a MIT biochemical chemistry graduate who aims to connect spirituality with science with his Free Soul Psychic Education Program.
-“I want to bring this stuff out of woo woo and into wow wow,” he says.
+“I want to bring this stuff out of woo woo and into wow wow,” he explains.
+(It's definitely not the first time he's said this.)

-For him, the therapeutic benefits of the vortexes are directly related to the physical attributes of Sedona.
-The high elevation, deep canyons, low population density, and the blue skies for miles all combine to create an optimal environment for relaxation and brain stimulation.
+For Sanders, the therapeutic benefits of the vortexes are directly related to the physical attributes of Sedona.
+High elevation, deep canyons, low population density, and the blue skies for miles all combine to create an optimal environment for relaxation and brain stimulation.

 Sanders still has a little bit of woo woo in him.
 He, like many in Sedona, describes vortexes with the terms “upflow” or “inflow.”
 Upflow sites tend to be at higher elevations: mountains, mesas, and pyramid-shapes—places like Bell Rock and Airport Mesa, where a panoramic visual of your surroundings helps put your place in the universe into perspective.
 According to Sanders, upflow sites “help you with reflections where soaring to a higher perspective is what you want.”